-The Petersen House, known as “The House Where Abraham Lincoln Died,” is a National Historic Site and part of the Ford’s Theatre complex.
-After being mortally wounded, President Lincoln was moved from Ford’s Theatre across the street to the Petersen House where he died the next morning, April 15, 1865.
+Built in 1849, The Petersen House is best known as “The House Where Abraham Lincoln Died.”
+The property is a National Historic Site and part of the Ford’s Theatre complex.
+After being mortally wounded, President Lincoln was moved from Ford’s Theatre across the street to this historic home where he died the next morning on April 15, 1865.

-The Petersen House was built in 1849 by a German immigrant and tailor, William A. Peterson, where he lived with his German-born wife Anna and 10 their children.
-While built as a private home, the extra rooms in the house were rented out for boarding.
-As many as 21 persons had resided there at a given time.
+The Petersen House was built in 1849 for the family of German immigrant and tailor William A. Peterson, his German-born wife, Anna, and their ten children.
+While built as a private family home, the extra rooms in the house were rented out for boarding, and the home once held as many as twenty-one people.
 During the Civil War, Petersen used his skills to tailor uniforms for Union officers.
 His home became the center of the nation's attention when the President of the United States was moved to his home following Booth's assassination attempt.

-The memorial group gave permission to Osborn Oldroyd—Civil War veteran and Lincoln collector—to move into the building and run his own Lincoln museum until he died in 1930.
-Notable artifacts that were on display in the home at that time include the Lincoln Family bible, Lincoln’s White House chair, and an alleged log from the Lincoln home.
-In 1926, Oldroyd’s collection was purchased by the government and many items were moved next door to the Lincoln Museum in Ford’s Theate.
-From 1932 to 1959, five women’s patriotic organizations and the Department of Interior worked to renovate the Peterson House, restoring it to its 1865 appearance.
-In 2007 the building was purchased by the Ford’s Theatre Society, incorporating the Peterson House into a larger historical site and tourist attraction.
+The memorial group gave permission to Osborn Oldroyd, a Civil War veteran and Lincoln collector, to operate a Lincoln museum in the Peterson home until he died in 1930.
+Notable artifacts that were on display in the home at that time include the Lincoln Family bible, Lincoln’s White House chair, and an alleged log from the Lincoln childhood home.
+In 1926, Oldroyd’s collection was purchased by the government and many items were moved next door to the museum inside Ford’s Theatre.
+From 1932 to 1959, five women’s patriotic organizations and the U.S. Department of the Interior worked to renovate the Peterson House to its 1865 appearance.
+In 2007, the building was purchased by the Ford’s Theatre Society.